amamenko/inky-doodle/README.md

 The Instagram link and date of posting for that particular Inky Doodle are then automatically stored via [the JavaScript SDK for Contentful's Content Management API](https://www.npmjs.com/package/contentful-management).

-The server was deployed to [Heroku](https://www.heroku.com) and the Heroku dyno kept awake with [Kaffeine](https://kaffeine.herokuapp.com).
+The server was initially deployed to [Heroku](https://www.heroku.com) and the Heroku dyno kept awake with [Kaffeine](https://kaffeine.herokuapp.com), but is now deployed on [AWS](https://aws.amazon.com).
+A video walkthrough of the code for this server can be found on [YouTube](https://www.youtube.com/watch?v=XzyYi_yv86A).

 ## Upcoming Features

 The following are additional upcoming features of Inky Doodle:
   - [ ] All Inky Doodles list view
   - [ ] Circular pedigree tree
-  - [ ] Server-side Instagram posting video tutorial
+  - [X] Server-side Instagram posting video tutorial

 ## Local Development